benjamindally/command-hangman/instructions.md

 1. The completed game should be able to receive user input using the `inquirer` or `prompt` npm packages.

-2. Feel free to use as many different types of constructor functions as you are able to, but at a minimum, you must create the following constructor functions:

-* **Word**: Used to create an object representing the current word the user is attempting to guess.
-This should contain word specific logic and data.
+2. Your solution should have, at minimum, three files:

-* **Letter**: Used for each letter in the current word.
-Each letter object should either display an underlying character, or a blank placeholder (such as an underscore), depending on whether or not the user has guessed the letter.
-This should contain letter specific logic and data.
+* **Letter.js**: Contains a constructor, Letter.
+This constructor should be able to either display an underlying character or a blank placeholder (such as an underscore), depending on whether or not the user has guessed the letter.
+That means the constructor should define:

+  * A string value to store the underlying character for the letter

+  * A boolean value that stores whether that letter has been guessed yet

+  * A function that returns the underlying character if the letter has been guessed, or a placeholder (like an underscore) if the letter has not been guessed

+  * A function that takes a character as an argument and checks it against the underlying character, updating the stored boolean value to true if it was guessed correctly

+* **Word.js**: Contains a constructor, Word that depends on the Letter constructor.
+This is used to create an object representing the current word the user is attempting to guess.
+That means the constructor should define:

+  * An array of `new` Letter objects representing the letters of the underlying word

+  * A function that returns a string representing the word.
+This should call the function on each letter object (the first function defined in `Letter.js`) that displays the character or an underscore and concatenate those together.

+  * A function that takes a character as an argument and calls the guess function on each letter object (the second function defined in `Letter.js`)

+* **index.js**: The file containing the logic for the course of the game, which depends on `Word.js` and:

+  * Randomly selects a word and uses the `Word` constructor to store it

-3. You must keep track of the user's remaining guesses and prompt the user if they would like to end the game if none remain.
+  * Prompts the user for each guess and keeps track of the user's remaining guesses

-4. Each constructor function should be in it's own file and be exported and required wherever needed.

-5. Look into [function prototypes](https://www.thecodeship.com/web-development/methods-within-constructor-vs-prototype-in-javascript/) and use them for a few of your constructor's methods.
+3.  `Letter.js` _should not_ `require` any other files.

+4.  `Word.js` _should only_ require `Letter.js`

+5.  **HINT:** Write `Letter.js` first and test it on its own before moving on, then do the same thing with `Word.js`

+6.  **HINT:** If you name your letter's display function `toString`, JavaScript will call that function automatically whenever casting that object to a string (check out this example: https://jsbin.com/facawetume/edit?js,console)

 ---